bennyrochwerg/voter-id/README.md

-# Harris County, Texas Residents Faced Several Barriers to Voter Identification Access During the 2016 United States Election
+# Barriers to Voting in Harris County, Texas During the 2016 United States Election

 # Description

-This Repository consists of the files employed to create the report titled *Harris County, Texas Residents Faced Several Barriers to Voter Identification Access During the 2016 United States Election*.
+This Repository consists of the files employed to create the report titled *Barriers to Voting in Harris County, Texas During the 2016 United States Election*.

 Some of the R code employed here was adapted from Alexander (2023).